go-go-golems/clay/pkg/filewalker/filewalker.md

 - **Pre and Post Visit Callbacks**: Execute custom functions before and after visiting each node.
 - **Cross-Tree Navigation**: Retrieve nodes by path or relative path during traversal.
 - **Configurable Options**: Customize behavior such as following symbolic links.
+- **Node Filtering**: Apply custom filters to include or exclude nodes based on their properties.
 - **Relative Path Resolution**: Automatically resolve relative paths to absolute paths.

 ## Installation